kadavilrahul/browser-use-shell/README.md

 A minimal browser automation setup that integrates AI models.
 Built using Windsurf Code editor.
 It opens a chromium browser, navigates to a website, and performs tasks like login, search, and data extraction.
-This is simplified and modified version of the original code: https://github.com/browser-use
+This is simplified and modified version of the original code: https://github.com/browser-use You may also install Chrome remote desktop to test the automation on a remote Ubuntu machine using the repo https://github.com/kadavilrahul/chrome_remote_desktop

 ## System Requirements
 - Tested on OS: Ubuntu 24.04 LTS